Bruno-SSC/Tetrack/commit_log.md

     The mobile is almost done.
 com11
     finished the layout/basic styling for phones, ipads and laptops.
-No animation but overal is responsive.
+No animation but overal is responsive. com12
+    Added dynamic rendering for the activities and organized all the "data" to be displayed + a bunch of minor adjustments I don't remember.